-Indians DH Mark Reynolds hit a one-run shot in the 11th inning on a 1-2 count, sealing the victory for the tribe, now 2-0 on the season, two innings after Blue Jays right fielder Jose Bautista homered in the bottom of the ninth to lock the game at 2.
+Indians DH Mark Reynolds hit a one-run shot in the 11th inning on a 1-2 count, sealing the victory for the tribe, now 2-0 on the season.
+The homer came just two innings after Blue Jays right fielder Jose Bautista hit a homerun of his own in the bottom of the ninth to lock the game at 2.

 Brendan Morrow pitched six innings, fanning eight batters and allowing six hits in a no-decision.
 Cleveland’s starter Ubaldo Jimenez allowed 3 hits and 1 earned run across 6 innings in a no-decision.